 On Oct.
 8, 2011, Wake Forest added a state-of-the-art video board to the South end zone.
 The board measures 42 feet in height and 90 feet in width.
 It contains over 1.5 million pixels and 3,780 square feet of active video area.

 Prior to the 2009 season, the east side concourse was completely remodeled with new bathrooms and concession stands.

 Behind the north end zone sits Bridger Field House, which serves a number of purposes for the Wake Forest athletic department.
 Built in 1998, Bridger Field House houses the home and visiting team locker rooms, postgame interview room, specific areas for equipment and sports medicine staff and the Deacon Shop on the first floor.
 The offices of the Deacon Club and Ticket Operations are also housed in Bridger.

 The stadium, which seats 31,500, is located between Reynolds and Deacon Boulevards, one mile from the Wake Forest campus.
-It also is part of the athletic hub of Winston-Salem, which includes the Lawrence Joel Veterans Memorial Coliseum, home of the Demon Deacon basketball teams and located across the street from Truist Field, as well as David F. Couch Ballpark, home of Deacon baseball and adjacent to the football facility.
+It also is part of the athletic hub of Winston-Salem that includes the Lawrence Joel Veterans Memorial Coliseum, home of the Demon Deacon basketball teams and located across the street from Truist Field, as well as David F. Couch Ballpark, home of Deacon baseball and adjacent to the football facility.

 Wake Forest University has contracted the Greensboro Coliseum Complex to book and manage external events at Truist Field (not including Wake Forest football).
 Recent non-sporting events at Truist Field include sold-out concerts by Guns N' Roses and Billy Joel.
-Call 336-373-7449 for booking information.